-A Google search using the words “earthquake trends”1 reveals that earthquakes have been on a lot of peoples’ minds.
+A Google search using the words “earthquake trends” 1)without using quotes in the actual search reveals that earthquakes have been on a lot of peoples’ minds.
 But it’s not just since Haiti.
 As one high profile earthquake gives way to another, the Internet clearly indicates that many people are starting to ask questions.
 It’s interesting to note the different interpretations of what is perceived by many to be an increase in either the frequency or strength of earthquakes in recent years.
 This post takes a look at some of the popular stories currently circulating about earthquakes.
 They constitute the common beliefs that many people share about earthquakes and how they relate to contemporary societies.
 As such, it is felt that these stories represent modern folktales about earthquakes.

 The End of the World

-The first article that shows up in a Google search conducted on January 23, 2010, using the search terms, “earthquake trends,”2 is titled, “EARTHQUAKES – WHAT ARE THE LONG TERM TRENDS?” and offers some interesting data about the number of earthquakes since 1863.
+The first article that shows up in a Google search conducted on January 23, 2010, using the search terms, “earthquake trends,” 2)without using quotes in the actual search is titled, “EARTHQUAKES – WHAT ARE THE LONG TERM TRENDS?” and offers some interesting data about the number of earthquakes since 1863.
 The article uses this information to conclude that an apparent rise in the frequency of powerful earthquakes is an indication that the Second Coming of Christ is near.
 In support of this conclusion, if offers the following background on the End Times foretold in the Bible:

 “Speaking of the signs that will happen, leading to his return to judge the peoples of earth (at the end of the age), Jesus is quoted as saying ‘in various places there will be famines and earthquakes – these things are the beginning of birth pangs’ (ref: Matthew 24).
 Now, because birth pains begin small and then increase in intensity and frequency, this passage can be interpreted to mean that earthquakes (and famines – caused primarily through lack of rainfall in certain areas) will increase both in frequency and impact/strength prior to Jesus’ second coming.
 Although Jesus is clear that no one will know the day or the hour, and his return will indeed happen “when you do not expect”, he does give us broad pointers, one of these being natural events – like earthquakes.”